kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Example of Efficiency

 Two identical questions:
-One with a focused prompt, one with a full transcript.
+One with a focused prompt, one with a full transcript
 The focused prompt runs faster, costs less, and answers more accurately

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.